25 January 2020

 • Include Python3 for all Fedora versions where it works as well as for openSUSE versions 15 and higher.

-• Windows: Using short path names to interact with Scons avoids problems with unicode paths in all cases.
+• Windows: Using short path names to interact with Scons avoids problems with Unicode paths in all cases.

 • macOS: The usage of install_name_tool could sometimes fail due to length limits, we now increase it at link time.